umar28dec/todo-apis/README.md

 ## License

-This project is licensed under the MIT License1
+This project is licensed under the MIT License